About: Center Staff

-As an entrepreneur, Jackson founded The BirdDog Group, a marketing and sales consulting firm that specializes in helping small and medium sized businesses with marketing and sales strategy.
-In particular, he is an expert in digital marketing including web development and search.
+As an entrepreneur, Jackson founded The BirdDog Group, a marketing and sales consulting firm that specializes in helping small and medium sized businesses make more money.
+In particular, he is an expert in digital marketing and strategy.

-Jackson is very active in the philanthropic community having served on numerous boards including:
+Jackson is very active in the southern California community having served on numerous boards including:

 - Global Vision Holdings, Incorporated, Board Member, 2012 to present